MohamedYatera/Anime-Guessing-Game/README.md

 1. Clone the repository
     * git clone <repository-url>
     * cd <repository-folder>

 2. Install the required dependencies
     * Make sure you have Node.js installed.
-Then, run the following command to install the required packages:
+    * Then, run the following command to install the required packages:
-    * type "npm i"  in your vs code  terminal (without the quotation marks)
+    * type "npm i"  in your vs code  terminal

 3. Start the server
-    * type "node .\index.js" in your vs code  terminal (without the quotation marks)
+    * type "node .\index.js" in your vs code  terminal

-4. Go to your browser and type "http://localhost:3000/" in the url(without the quotation marks)
+4. Go to the browser of your choice and type "http://localhost:3000/" in the url

 ## Technologies
 *Node.js: JavaScript runtime environment for building the server-side application.
 *Express: Web framework for Node.js to handle routing and server-side logic.